Managing cyber security in your business

 - Be very careful about free applications you download from the internet

-- Keep software up to date, including your operating system.
-Many cyber attacks, such as BlueKeep, exploit vulnerabilities in older versions of your software or OS.
+- Keep software up-to-date, including your operating system.
+Many cyber attacks exploit vulnerabilities in older versions of your software or OS.
 Turning on automatic updates can make sure you're always on the most current versions.

 How can I minimise the impact of a cyber attack?Prepare your business to recover quickly from a cyber attack with these simple steps: